-The South Canadian Amateur Radio Society (SCARS) will again be managing the communications needs for the 2019 annual BikeMS bicycle event.
+The South Canadian Amateur Radio Society (SCARS) and the Bartlesville Amateur Radio Club (BARC) will be managing the communications needs for the 2019 annual BikeMS bicycle event.
 This year the two-day fundraising cycling event will be held September 14 & 15, 2019.
 This ride takes riders on a journey from North Tulsa to Bartlesville, on Saturday, and then returns to North Tulsa on a slightly different route.
-This ride begins Saturday morning at the Oklahoma State University – Tulsa Campus, and after a
+This ride begins Saturday morning at the Oklahoma State University – Tulsa Campus, and after a 72

 This year we have again been asked to provide radio operators for the following tasks.
 Each day, we need two tour vehicles and five support and gear (SAG) mobile operators.
 Optionally some stationary operators can be placed at some of the rest stops.
 If you’d like to help, please contact Mark at N5HZR@arrl.net.
 Previous experience is not needed, but if you can check into a net, and keep your cool in an active environment, you’ll do just fine.